-Provisions for other risks mainly concern the provision relating to the Group's deficit with respect to its CO2 allowances for financial year 2022 under Phase IV (2021-2030) of the Quotas Directive.
+Provisions for other risks mainly concern the provision relating to the Group's CO2 allowances deficit with respect to its CO2 emissions in financial year 2023, under Phase IV (2021-2030) defined by the Quotas (EU ETS) Directive.

 With respect to the provision for CO2 allowance deficits, emission projections were calculated for Phase IV of the European scheme which started in 2021 and are based on the detailed estimates made periodically by the Group's industrial management.

-Management measures the Group's capacity utilisation according to market trends and any upgrades made to its production facilities.
+Management measures the Group's capacity utilisation and any upgrades made to its production facilities, taking into consideration the various decarbonisation measures introduced by the Group.